 British citizens and those from other EU countries don’t need a work permit or visa to live and work in Germany.

 If you live in Germany in retirement you can receive your UK state pension either in a UK or German bank account.
 Your pension income will be index-linked as Germany is an European Economic Area country – that means it will increase each year, just as if you had not left the UK.

-Few Facts about Germany
+Few Facts about the German Culture

 - Germany’s motorways (Autobahn) are famous for having no speed limit, but an advisory limit of 130km/h (81mph) is in operation, and some stretches of road do have limits.